eugene-ltv/LastFM-Albums/README.md

 ## Prerequisites

-To build and run this project get the [LastFM API key](https://www.last.fm/api/authentication) to get instructions how to do it.
+To build and run this project get the LastFM [API key](https://www.last.fm/api/authentication).

 Define your Client ID in ``app/build.gradle``
 ```